About

 -

-The muscular system contains and directs energy through the skeletal and nervous systems.
-This has a calming and soothing effect and supports healthy nervous system regulation.
-People report sleeping better after practising yoga and over time the practice significantly improves the ability to relax.
+The muscular system contains and directs energy and extension throughout the skeletal and nervous systems.
+This naturally creates a calming, soothing effect and supports healthy nervous system regulation.
+Many people notice better sleep and over time the practice significantly improves the body’s ability to relax.

 -